National Endowment for the Humanities.

 (a) The Act and the regulations in this part apply to each recipient and to any Start Printed Page 26634program or activity receiving financial assistance from the NEH.

 (1) Any age distinction contained in that part of a Federal, State or local statute or ordinance adopted by an elected, general purpose legislative body which:

 (i) Provides any benefits or assistance to persons based on age;

-(ii) Established criteria for participation in age-related terms; or
+(ii) Establishes criteria for participation in age-related terms; or

-(iii) Described intended beneficiaries or target groups in age-related terms.
+(iii) Describes intended beneficiaries or target groups in age-related terms.

-(2) Any employment practice of any employer, employment agency, labor organization, or any labor-management joint apprenticeship training program, except for any program or activity receiving Federal financial assistance for public service employment under the Workforce Investment Act of 1998 (29 U.S.C.
-2801, et seq.).
+(2) Any employment practice of any employer, employment agency, labor organization, or with respect to any labor-management joint apprenticeship training program.

 Action means any act, activity, policy, rule, standard, or method of administration; or the use of any policy, rule, standard, or method of administration.

 Age means how old a person is, or the number of elapsed years from the date of a person's birth.